 Around medium.
-Good shine level for a firm.
+Good shine level for a heavy.
 Shine didn’t fade.

 No problem.
 Combs glide through with ease.
 Schmiere hart keeps his firmness.

 Building up for me is: adding water and hair tonic and then take a few licks of pomade.
 I do not wash my hair with shampoo every time.
-Build up feels clean.
 Styling with build up went so easy.
 I was done much faster than the day before.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/